Buyers Agent Commissions Explained for First-Time Shoppers

 This gets a bit complicated: Both the listing agent (representing the seller) and the buyer’s agent (representing the buyer) get paid at the closing table, when money changes hands from buyer to seller.

-That said, those commissions are coming out of the money that you paid for the house as the buyer — so in a sense, they are packaged into the mortgage loan that you are taking out to buy the house.
+Still, those commissions are coming out of the money that you paid for the house as the buyer.
+So, in a sense, they are packaged into the mortgage loan that you take out to buy the house.

 Are commissions included in buyer closing costs?